Vassh007/MSSE640_Assignment2_Postman_v1.1/README.md

 ## 🛡️ Cross-Origin Resource Sharing (CORS)

-**CORS** is a **browser security feature** that restricts web pages from making requests to a domain different from the one that served the original page.
+CORS is a mechanism that allows web applications on one domain to request resources from a server on a different domain despite the web's default same-origin policy.
+The same-origin policy usually prevents web pages from requesting a different domain for security reasons.
+For better understanding let provide an example of that we are running a web app on  `https://myapp.com` and want to fetch data from `https://api.someotherdomain.com`, the API server must explicitly permit it via CORS headers (like `Access-Control-Allow-Origin`).

 It protects users from:
 - 🎭 Cross-site request forgery (CSRF)